 “As a genetic nurse, I was constantly aware of the way in which families told ‘the story’ of the way the condition had affected them, as a way of helping me to understand their situation.
 Hearing these stories reminds me very much of those I heard in clinical practice.
 My research in genetics has shown me that good health care is built upon empathic relationships and these real-life stories are a good basis for development of empathy and understanding between those who use and those who provide health services.”

-Dr Rhian Morgan: with the collaborative input from the Wales Postgraduate Deanery (Cardiff University) we have been able to appoint a new Project Officer to help develop the site as an education resource for medical doctors.
-Dr Rhian Morgan joins the Telling Stories, Understanding Real Life Genetics team as Project Officer and is based with other GPU members at the University of Glamorgan.
+Dr Rhian Morgan: with the collaborative input from the Wales Postgraduate Deanery (Cardiff University), Dr Rhian Morgan was able to join the Telling Stories, Understanding Real Life Genetics team as Project Officer to help develop the site as an education resource for medical doctors, initially based with other GPU members at the University of South Wales.
 Rhian has a background in scientific research and has worked on several research projects investigating the molecular genetics of various genetic conditions.
-She will work closely with Maggie Kirk and Emma Tonkin to expand the site to support teaching and learning across the continuum of medical education.
+She is now based at the Wales Gene Park as Education and Engagement Officer, but continues to work with Maggie Kirk and Emma Tonkin on the webiste.

 “Working with the storytellers is inspiring.
 Without their willingness to share their personal experiences so that others can benefit, this project would not be possible.
 They, or those they care for, live with genetic conditions every single day and are often the real experts.
 There is so much that we can all learn from them.”

 Buddug Cope is Development Director at Genetic Alliance UK <www.geneticalliance.org.uk>, a national charity working on behalf of all people affected by genetic conditions.
 Buddug has a thorough understanding of genetic issues as they impact on individuals and families, support groups, charities and voluntary organisations.
 She is facilitating access to a wide network of patient/user groups.